-In terms of lives lost on a single day, this was the greatest disaster in New Zealand’s history.
-The tragic events of 12 October 1917 would leave more than 2700 New Zealanders dead, wounded or missing.
+In terms of lives lost in a single day, this was the greatest disaster in New Zealand’s modern history.
+The tragic events of 12 October 1917 took the lives of 45 officers and 800 men, and left more than 2700 wounded.
 Ever since, Passchendaele has been a byword for the horror of the Great War.

 On 18 October, II Anzac Corps was relieved by Canadian troops.
 In a series of well-prepared but costly attacks in atrocious conditions, they finally occupied the ruins of Passchendaele village on 6 November.
 The offensive had long since failed in its strategic purpose and the capture of Passchendaele no longer represented any significant gain.

-Image: Tyne Cot Cemetery near Passchendaele (Passendale) – it contains more New Zealand First World War graves than any other cemetery.
+Image: Tyne Cot Cemetery – this contains more New Zealand First World War graves than any other cemetery.